secretstartups/handbook/content/handbook/engineering/infrastructure/incident-review.md

 Reviews are async by default.
 Synchronous reviews can also be valuable as a way to discuss improvements and brainstorm ideas in real-time.
 Before holding a synchronous review, the async review should be completed first.
-Instructions for initiating a synchronous review can be found on the [incident review issue template][].
+Instructions for initiating a synchronous review can be found on the [incident review issue template](https://gitlab.com/gitlab-com/gl-infra/production/-/blob/master/.gitlab/issue_templates/incident_review.md?ref_type=heads).

 We follow the incident review process for any of the following events: